-- Peak demand of 66 kW occurred in June 2021. • - Average demand over the past 12 months was 44 kW. • - The average electric cost over the past 12 months was \$0.180/kWh, which is the blended rate • that includes energy supply, distribution, demand, and other charges.
-This report uses this blended rate to estimate energy cost savings. - The data shows both a significant heating and cooling load.
-This is normal for a temperate climate • with a building with some electric heat and air conditioning.
+- Peak demand of 25 kW occurred in August '21. - Average demand over the past 12 months was 17 kW. - The average electric cost over the past 12 months was \$0.183/kWh, which is the blended rate that includes energy supply, distribution, demand, and other charges.
+This report uses this blended rate to estimate energy cost savings.